Basic Theory for Beginners

 music quaver tails

 I hope you have enjoyed this session on Basic Theory.
 Keep working at it.
 Always keep in mind that grasping the fundamentals is the first step toward mastering any skill.
-It's a universal truth—like many things in life, progress comes with patience and practice.
+Like many things in life, progress comes with patience and practice.

-As you persist and consistently put in the effort, it all becomes second nature - your confidence grows and grows and before you know it, you'll find yourself excelling in the subject!
+As you persist and consistently put in the effort, it all becomes second nature - your confidence grows and grows and before you know it, you'll be a seasoned expert!

-Always bear in mind that persistence and determination are invaluable qualities on the path to mastery, and remember... perseverance is GOLDEN.
+Always bear in mind that persistence and determination are invaluable qualities on the path to success, and remember... perseverance is GOLDEN.

 Back to Music Theory Back To Top